-We maintain a 401(k) profit sharing plan, or 401(k) plan, for our employees.
+We maintain a 401(k) profit sharing plan (the "401(k) plan") for our employees.
 Our named executive officers are eligible to participate in the 401(k) plan on the same basis as our other employees.
-The 401(k) plan is intended to qualify as a tax-qualified plan under Section 401(k) of the Internal Revenue Code, or the Code.
-The 401(k) plan provides that each participant may contribute up to the lesser of 75% of his or her compensation or the statutory limit, which was \$18,500 for calendar year 2018.
-Participants who are 50 years old or older can also make "catch-up" contributions, which in calendar year 2018 was up to an additional \$6,000, above the statutory limit.
+The 401(k) plan is intended to qualify as a tax-qualified plan under Section 401(k) of the Internal Revenue Code (the "Code").
+The 401(k) plan provides that each participant may contribute up to the lesser of 75% of his or her compensation or the statutory limit, which was \$19,000 for calendar year 2019.
+Participants who are 50 years old or older can also make "catch-up" contributions, which in calendar year 2019 was up to an additional \$6,000, above the statutory limit.
 Participant contributions are held and invested, pursuant to the participant's instructions, by the plan's trustee.